Cray-HPE/docs-csm/operations/security_and_authentication/Create_Internal_User_Accounts_in_the_Keycloak_Shasta_Realm.md

     1. Click the `Assign Role` button.

-    1. Click on the dropdown for `Filter by realm roles` and select `Filter by clients`
+    1. Click on the dropdown for `Filter by realm roles` and select `Filter by clients`.

     1. Select the assigned role either `shasta admin` or `shasta user`.